webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 Check out the [[WPD:Manual_Of_Style/Sample_best_practices| Samples best practices page]] to see guidelines when authoring pages with code examples.

-** [COMMENT:] Create a NEW Page for this Editor's Guide that contains a list of all valid tags and macros for WebPlatform.org.
-For example, using the tag &#60;subpages /&#62; to display list of sub pages.
+** [COMMENT:] Need to create a NEW Page for this Editor's Guide that contains a list of all valid tags and macros for WebPlatform.org.
+For example, using the tag &#60;subpages /&#62; to display a list of sub pages.
+Or find the link, if this page exists already.

 ===Follow the WebPlatform style guide=== WebPlatform.org is intended to be a repository of high quality, reliable, and accessible information.
-For an article to be considered high quality, it should adhere to certain guidelines as posted here.
-Articles that do not sufficiently adhere to the guidelines should be tagged with the relevant markers, and may be deleted if they are not improved.
+For an article to be considered high quality, it should adhere to the conventions outlined in this Editor's Guide.
+Articles that do not sufficiently adhere to the guidelines will be tagged with the relevant markers, and they may be deleted over time if they are not improved.

-* WebPlatform.org uses the [http://styleguide.yahoo.com/ Yahoo Style Guide]
+* WebPlatform.org uses the [http://styleguide.yahoo.com/ Yahoo Style Guide].

-===Ensure articles have descriptive article titles=== In the "Custom page title" form field, enter a descriptive title if it is different from the URL (it probably will be).
+===Ensure articles have descriptive article titles=== After clicking the Edit button to access the editing interface, verify that there is a descriptive title in the Custom Page Title field.
+If not, enter a descriptive title that matches the content on the page.
+It is fine if the custom page title is different from the URL (it probably will be).

-For clarity in both creating and reading, article types should be consistently titled, each according to its content's primary information type.
-Each article type should use a consistent titling scheme so that (a) the author can accurately place it in the information hierarchy and (b) the reader can infer its content type from the title without further reading.
+Article types should be consistently titled, each according to its content's primary information type.
+Pages should use a consistent titling scheme so that the author can accurately position the content in the information hierarchy and visitors can infer the content type from the custom title without having to read the entire page.

-Please follow these title conventions for specific article types:
+Follow these title conventions for specific article types:
 * Use gerunds (words ending in the -ing suffix) for articles with tutorial, task, procedure, and process content.
 ** Examples:
 *** Using the <audio> tag